HoverBat1/ZALiA_Version_Differences/README.md

 #### [Fix] Rando-only Cave Appearing in Regular Mode
 > There is a cave next to the South Parapa Desert heart piece location that only appears in rando but was showing in regular-mode.
 This has been fixed so it doesn't show in regular-mode.

+#### [Fix] Trophy Pedistal Showing Wrong Sprite
+> In the center of Ruto, there's a pedistal that displays the **TROPHY** quest item after returning it.
+However, the pedistal was displaying an unused sprite that looks like a bottle of liquid.
+This has been fixed.

 ---
 <br>